Sojoud-Ahmed/repo2/README.md

 *Using rotary Encoder and get the number of counts from the train of impulse from A, and B signals.
-And document it in #
+And document it in #rotary encoder.md.
+#file1:
+  *Article About Path Planning Using Latex.
+#Untitled16:
+  *Apply Low Pass Filter and calculate  coefficients in 2  signals and plot signals before and after filter.